Topological defects in lattice models and affine Temperley-Lieb algebra: Lattice topological defects: crossed channel

 However, it turns out that these are related to the hoop operators through the following relations:

 where we defined

-where it is understood that $[n]_{0} \equiv n $, and $\mathsf{T}_{k}(x)$ is the $k$th Chebyshev polynomial of the first kind.
-The proof of these identities can be found in Appendix \ref{sec:rigor.JM}.
-If $(-\q)^{n k} \neq 1$, these relations can be combined to find
+and here it is understood that $[n]_{0} \equiv n $, and $\mathsf{T}_{k}(x)$ is the $k$th Chebyshev polynomial of the first kind.
+The proof of these identities can be found in Appendix~\ref{sec:rigor.JM} and it uses the important relations that hold in $\atl{n}$\footnote{However note that there relations do not hold in the corresponding affine Hecke algebra that covers $\atl{n}$.}